agendav/agendav/doc/source/admin/configuration.rst

    http://www.php.net/manual/en/function.curl-setopt.php), or leave it empty to make AgenDAV auto-detect which authentication method to use.

-   Using the auto-detect feature will slow down requests, because they will be sent twice.
+   Using the auto-detect feature will slow down requests when using Basic auth.
+If you know which authentication method does your server use you're advised to set the right value on this option.

    Example::